Kyle-F-Brooks/i_simpa_scripts/README.md

 # I-Simpa Scripts
 Author: Kyle Brooks
+The convert_all_tool and recp_res_tool scripts are modified by Kyle Brooks and not originally written.

 ## Description
 A repository of python scripts written to make using funtions in I-Simpa easier